Around the Merino--Welsh conjecture: improving Jackson's inequality

-In this paper, we will use the Harris inequality for both $[0,1]^N$ and the set $\{0,1\}^A$ for some set $A$.
+In this paper, we will use Harris's inequality for both the product space of $[0,1]$ intervals, that is, $[0,1]^N$, and for the discrete set $\{0,1\}^A$ for some set $A$.

 In what follows, we repeatedly use the following crucial idea to express $\widetilde{T}_H(x,y)$.
 We can create a random ordering of the vertices of $H$ as follows: for each vertex $i$ we choose a uniform random number $x_i$ from the interval $[0,1]$.
-The numbers $x_i$ then determine an ordering of the edges.
+The numbers $x_i$ then determine the ordering of the vertices of $H$.
 The probability that two numbers are equal is $0$.

 \begin{Lemma}[\cite{beke2024permutation}] Let $H$ be a bipartite graph and let $\widetilde{T}_H(x,y)=\sum t_{i,j}(H)x^iy^j$.
 Let $v(H)=m$ and let $x_1, x_2, \dots x_m$ be i.i.d. random variables with distribution $x_i\sim U(0,1)$.
 Let $I(A)=\left|\left\{v\in A |\ x_v\ge x_{v'} \text{ for } v'\in N_H(v)\right\}\right|$ and $I(B)=\left|\left\{v\in B |\ x_v\ge x_{v'} \text{ for } v'\in N_H(v)\right\}\right|$.
 Then